cloudspace/Go_Location_City/README.md

-# Go Location State
+# Go Location City
-A Go Microservice to return a state for latitude and longitude.
+A Go Microservice to return the nearest city for latitude and longitude.

 #### Usage
 Input must have 2 arguments: